dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ```

 Verify that the `bin` directory for the system cache is in your path.
-The following path, on macOS, includes the system cache.
+The following `PATH` variable, on macOS, includes the system cache:

 {% prettify none %}
 $ echo $PATH
 [!/Users/<user>/.pub-cache/bin!]:/Users/<user>/homebrew/bin:/usr/local/bin:/usr/bin:/bin
 {% endprettify %}

-If this directory is missing from your path,
+If this directory is missing from your `PATH`,
 locate the file for your platform and add it.

 |-------------------+---------------------------|